FrnRmn/disaster_response/README.md

 ### Files Description and Useful Commands
 - The training data are contained in the /data folder.
 To preprocess the data and save them in a database file called "DisasterResponse" use <code>python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.dby</code> in the project's root directory.
-- The script for train the model pipeline are contained in the /models folder.
+- The script for training the model pipeline is contained in the /models folder.
 To train the model and save it as a piclke file called "classifier" use <code>python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl</code>
 - The webb app is contained in the /app folder.
 To launch the application use <code>python run.py</code>.